beshu-tech/readonlyrest-docs/kibana.md

 This feature will work in all ReadonlyREST editions.

-Alternatively to typing in credentials in the standard login form, it is possible to create an authenticated Kibana session by passing a JWT token as a query parameter in a URL.
+As an alternative to typing in credentials in the standard login form, it is possible to create an authenticated Kibana session by passing a JWT token as a query parameter in a URL.

 #### Configuration

 To enable this feature in ReadonlyREST, you need to:

-* Have JWT authentication configured in ReadonlyREST (modifying `readonlyrest.yml` or the cluster wide settings UI in the Kibana plugin).
+* Have JWT authentication configured in ReadonlyREST (modifying `readonlyrest.yml` or the cluster-wide settings UI in the Kibana plugin).
 [See how](elasticsearch.md#json-web-token-jwt-auth).
 * Specify the query parameter name in `kibana.yml` by adding the line `readonlyrest_kbn.jwt_query_param: "jwt"` as a string, in our case "jwt".

 #### In Action